A Two-Week Journey on EuroHPC Leonardo

 The more ambitious part of our work involved training Qwen3.5 9B on domain segmentation using LoRA.

 We scaled up to 128 rank LoRA with 5 million samples.
-The accuracy improved, but the fundamental problems remained:
+Benchmark accuracy reached 90.1%, but real world accuracy stayed at 85.0%, tied with BiLSTM.

 Here is a summary of our experimental results:

-Over-segmentation.
-Both r64 and r128 tend to split strings into too many pieces. carlitad becomes carl it ad, titascakes becomes tita s cakes.
+Over segmentation.
+Both r64 and r128 tend to split strings into too many pieces.
+In our real world test set, carlitad becomes carl it ad.
 The models have learned that more splits are generally better, but lack the confidence to keep unfamiliar strings intact.
 This contrasts with BiLSTM, which defaults to preserving unknown patterns as whole tokens.

 What we learned